ginadotexe/ZyboZ6-Analog-Joystick/README.md

 # ZyboZ6-Analog-Joystick
 An attempt to make a 2-axis analog joystick work on the Zybo Z6.
 This is a class project turned open source work.
+Permission to share this work has been granted by the course instructor for EE478.
 Therefore, in the interest of preserving Academic Integrity, I request this code not be used for future projects in EE478 at the University at Buffalo.

 ## Materials